-Exception: A permit that expired less than one year prior to the date of a request for reestablishment may be reestablished without the issuance of a new permit upon approval of the code official if it complies with Items 2 and 3 of Section 4.9.
+Exception: A permit that expired less than one year prior to the date of a request for reestablishment may be reestablished without the issuance of a new permit upon approval of the code official if it complies with subsections 4.9.2 and 4.9.3 of this code.
 Once re-established, the permit will not be considered to have expired.
-The new expiration date of a re-established permit shall be determined in accordance with Section 4.8.
+The new expiration date of a re-established permit shall be determined in accordance with subsection 4.8 of this code.